• Accessibility

 Tuesday

 Visit the Olympic Museum, an homage to the 1932 and 1980 Winter Olympics, both held in Lake Placid.
 Enjoy panoramic views of the High Peaks from the top of the Jumping Complex.
-Seasonal fun is in store with ice skating, hockey, dog sled rides, and a toboggan chute on Mirror Lake.
-In the summer, rent canoes, kayaks, paddleboards, hydro bikes, rowboats, sailboats, and electric boats from Mirror Lake Boat Rentals.
+Rent canoes, kayaks, paddleboards, hydro bikes, rowboats, sailboats, and electric boats from Mirror Lake Boat Rentals.
+In the winter, enjoy ice skating, hockey, dog sled rides, and a toboggan chute on Mirror Lake.

 For a family-friendly hike, try Mt.
 Jo, where even the littlest hikers will be rewarded with stunning views for minimal effort.
 Families with young kids should expect the 2.5-mile loop to take about two and a half hours.
 Other family-friendly hikes include Indian Pass and Copperas Pond.